 Once you pass 35, body performance slows down significantly.
 But it doesn’t have to be that way if you add strength training to your routine

-Everyone experiences a lot of changes as they gets older.
+Everyone experiences changes as they get older.

 Beginning around 35 years old, endurance performance tends to decline, muscle loss occurs (resulting in decreased power), susceptibility to injuries increase, and both metabolism and recovery slow down.
 These changes are much more pronounced in active individuals and can become troublesome for endurance athletes.

 But getting older doesn’t mean the end of your Ironman dreams.
 There are strategies that allow you to optimize your performance as an older endurance athlete.
 One of these is the addition of strengthening exercises to your training regimen.